-From the files of the Pernicious Anaemia and B12 Deficiency-Support Group
+From the files of the Pernicious Anaemia and B12 Deficiency-Support Group (used by permission)

 CO-FACTOR – FOLATE